helenelechene/Deep-learning-socratic-chatbot/README.md

 ## 2. NLP and packages

 Natural Language Processing (NLP) is a field obtained by mixing three disciplines: Linguistics, Computer Science and Artificial Intelligence.
 It is based on the interaction between machines and human languages.
 The basis of NLP is thus that the computer understands, manipulates but also generates natural language elements.
-To do so, the NLTK (which stands for Natural Language Toolkit) library is one of the most powerful ones in Python.
+To do so, the NLTK (which stands for Natural Language Toolkit) library is one of the most powerful in Python.

 ### 2.1.
 NER